dojo/docs/dojox/image/LightboxNano.rst

      <img src="/path/to/small/image.jpg">
  </a>

 Should you want to destroy the LightboxNano, you'll need to use the data-dojo-id.
-You can view more info about using the data-dojo-id on `data-dojo-id, dijit.byId() and dojo.byId() <dijit/byId#data-dojo-id-dijit-byid-and-dojo-byid>`_.
+You can view more info about using the data-dojo-id on :ref:`data-dojo-id, dijit.byId() and dojo.byId() <dijit/byId>`.

 .. code-block :: javascript
  :linenos: